You may be walking around with an unstable foundation in your hips, even though you may not realize it.

 How the nervous system is involved

-As a Lakewood, OH holistic chiropractor, I want to share with you how your nervous system can be involved in hip pain and other types of chronic pain.
+As a Cleveland, OH holistic chiropractor, I want to share with you how your nervous system can be involved in hip pain and other types of chronic pain.

-As I discuss in my new book coming out in the Fall of 2020, stress over the long term can cause your nervous system to get stuck in a state of fight or flight.
+As I discuss in my new book, stress over the long term can cause your nervous system to get stuck in a state of fight or flight.
 This survival mode helped our ancestors outrun the proverbial tiger but today, we tend to spend too much time in this heightened state in which our bodies are working hard to activate muscles to escape a situation or fight off real or imagined danger.

 Ideally, we would get the burst of energy we need to survive and then move into a restful state in which the body dedicates time, effort, and energy to rebuild, digest, and maintain health.
 When we are in a restful state, our bodies can focus on healing and on keeping up the maximal structural elastic potential of the ligaments.

 This is where a sacroiliac support belt comes in.